betaflight/betaflight.com/docs/support/boards/MNR-MAGDALENA.md

 ![BetaFlight](https://betaflight.com/assets/img/betaflight/bf_logo.png)

-# Welcome to the BetaFlight Wiki!
+# Welcome to zBetaFlight Wiki!

 **New to Betaflight and just want to get started?
 See the [installation](Installing-Betaflight) section.**